Dowlatabadi/Travel/Exercise/README.md

     O(l1+l2+(l1+l2+l3)+....)=O(n*l1+(n-1)*l2+....)

-If the number of `l`s(URLs) are constant number with boundaries the order can be rewitten:
+If the number of `l`s(URLs) are constant number with boundaries, the order can be rewitten:

     o(n^2)